dnakhooda/Neutron/README.md

 ## Core of Neutron ⚛

-There are seven main objects in Neutron, each with its respective purpose:
+There are seven main objects in Neutron, each with its own purpose:

 - Engine (Neutron.getEngine())
 - Render (Neutron.getRender())